Summit-level canal: History

 In Europe, the first summit-level canal was the Stecknitz Canal (1390–1398) in Germany which connected the Stecknitz river to the Delvenau, a tributary of the Elbe, as part of the Old Salt Route.
 It used fifteen staunches and had a 13 km summit level; the millers only opened the flash locks on alternate days.

 The first summit canal to use pound locks was the Briare Canal in France which was completed in 1642.
 This 55 km canal connected the Loire valley to that of the Seine to carry the agricultural produce of the Loire to Paris.
 In many ways it is the ancestor of all modern summit-level canals being fed from its reservoir, Étang de la Gazonne.

-But the greatest engineering feat of the 17th century was the Canal du Midi in Southern France opened in 1684, joining the Garonne, which drains into the Atlantic Ocean to the Étang de Thau which leads to the Mediterranean.
+One of the greatest engineering feat of the 17th century was the Canal du Midi in Southern France opened in 1684, joining the Garonne, which drains into the Atlantic Ocean to the Étang de Thau which leads to the Mediterranean.
 Its 240 km length rises 62.8 m at the western end and falls 190 m to the east via 103 locks, one tunnel and three major aqueducts.
 To solve the water supply problem, the engineer Pierre-Paul Riquet constructed a major dam in the Black Mountains and constructed a feeder canal approximately 40 km long.

-The industrial revolution brought about a huge network of canals in England and other European countries which made summit levels a commonplace.
+A large network of 18th- and 19th-cantury summit-level canals in England, France, and other European countries facilitated the Industrial revolution.